 Last year, Merrill did a thorough review of the Rail Mount 2.

-Owners of the Rail Mount lights have been saying ever since the Mk1’s release for the Surefire ST07 remote switch, “What about an LCS for Streamlight?”
+Ever since the Mk1’s release for the Surefire ST07 remote switch, owners of the Rail Mount lights have been asking, “What about an LCS for Streamlight?”
 Sean McCauley listened and went to work.
 After some prototypes and quality control testing, they are now in production and ready to go.

 The Cloud Defensive LCS Mk2 is Bigger Than the Mk1

 I was one of the first to get one in the mail a few weeks ago.
 It came along with a Streamlight Protac Rail Mount 2 since I run Surefire’s per my preference.
 My first reaction was, “Holy Hell, that switch is BIG!
 It’s got to be three times the size of the ST07 I’m used to.
 Streamlight gets an A for Effort by including a mounting set with rubber rail grabbers, tape, and zip ties.
 I took a look at the stock mounting options and didn’t even open that bag.